Linux Fingerprint Reader

 ignore-empty-password.

 And, voila, either password or fingerprint accepted for unlocking!
-If
+If you want to require both password and fingerprint, you can use the following profile:

 To enable fingerprint and password at the same time, you'd need pam-fprint-grosshack or similar, but I'm happy to press enter before fingerprint.